apache/gravitino/docs/security.md

 gravitino.authenticator.oauth.serverUri http://localhost:8177
 ```

-7. Open [the URL of Gravitino server](http://localhost:8090) and login in with clientId `test`, clientSecret `test` and scope `test`.
+7. Open [the URL of Gravitino server](http://localhost:8090) and login in with clientId `test`, clientSecret `test`, and scope `test`.

    ![oauth_login_image](assets/oauth.png)

-8. You can also use curl command to access Gravitino.
+8. You can also use the curl command to access Gravitino.

 Get access token